dscpe/dscpe.github.io/index.md

 **Exciting News!**

-**Applications for the Fall 2025 DSCPE Cohort are currently under review!**
+**Congratulations to the Fall 2025 DSCPE Cohort!** We are excited to welcome and celebrate the newest members of the Fall 2025 DSCPE cohort!
+Wishing each of you success, growth, and meaningful connections throughout the program.
+Welcome to the community!

 Have questions?
 [Email us](mailto:dscpe.info@gmail.com).